kirovj/json-handler/README.md

 # jsonfmt
-JSON string formatter with no 3rd libraries.
+JSON string formatter with no third party dependency.